voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   **use_zip_chunks** (*True*): when annotating videos, whether to upload video frames in smaller chunks.
-Setting this option to `False` may result in reduced video quality in CVAT due to size limitations on ZIP files that may be uploaded to CVAT
+Setting this option to `False` may result in reduced video quality in CVAT due to size limitations on ZIP files that can be uploaded to CVAT
 -   **chunk_size** (*None*): the number of frames to upload per ZIP chunk
 -   **task_assignee** (*None*): a username to assign the generated tasks
 -   **job_assignees** (*None*): a list of usernames to assign jobs